This is the multi-page printable view of this section. Click here to print.

 3 Password: <secretKey>

-To log in with an authentication key, you must create an authentication key on the IAM > Authentication Key Management page and set the authentication method to Authentication Key Authentication in the Security Settings.
+- To log in with an authentication key, create an authentication key on the IAM > Authentication Key Management page, and set the authentication method to Authentication Key Authentication in Security Settings.

-- Security settings should be checked before modifying the Modify authentication key security settings popup at the top, and the guidance phrase for the authentication key authentication method must be confirmed.
-For more information on how to create an authentication key and set up authentication key authentication, see Management > IAM > Managing Authentication Keys.
+- For detailed information on how to create an authentication key and set up authentication key verification, see Management > IAM > Manage Authentication Keys.

-To push a chart to the registry, please refer to the following command.
+To push a chart to the registry, refer to the following command.

 1 helm push [hello-world-0.1.0].tgz oci://[registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[mychart]

-To push charts to a registry, you need the LoginContainerRegistry permission for the registry you want to use and the PushRepositoryImages permission for the repository.
-For more information about policy and permission settings, see Management > IAM > Policy.
+- To push a chart to a registry, you need the LoginContainerRegistry permission for the registry you will use and the PushRepositoryImages permission for the repository.

-To pull charts from the registry, please refer to the following command.
+To pull a chart from the registry, refer to the following command.

 1 helm pull oci://[registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[mychart/hello-world] -version [0.1.0]